-['] If 'outturn' values and costs are applied within an assessment presented to the Council, these should also be consistent with those relied on by the applicant - see Section 4 - Considering Changes in Value and Costs at Planning Application Stage.
+3 If 'outturn' values and costs are applied within an assessment presented to the District Council, these should also be consistent with those relied on by the applicant - see Section 4 - Considering Changes in Value and Costs at Planning Application Stage.

-- Where the applicant does not intend to build out the scheme themselves, they may be expected to provide evidence from a developer with experience of delivering schemes of a similar type and scale to demonstrate that the scheme is capable of being delivered on the basis of the evidence presented in the VA. - The financial viability of schemes will change over time due to the prevailing economic climate and changing property values and construction costs.
-On large sites with extended build out times and particularly in cases for schemes granted in outline, a VA Review may be required for each phase and/or updated when the reserved matters application is made. - 2.18.
-Where the Council is satisfied that developer contributions cannot be met in full due to financial viability, the Council will choose to: - Negotiate the affordable housing requirement in accordance with District Plan Policy DP29.
-This could include: - Reduced or revised affordable housing requirements (including adjustments to tenure mix); and/ or - A Review VA for the clawback of an affordable housing financial contribution in the event that the completed development proves to be more financially viable than anticipated in the Submission VA. - Negotiate other planning obligations.
-This could include: - As a priority, the provision of site specific infrastructure in phases or with deferred timing/ trigger points; - Reducing the scope of contributions or in-kind requirements provided the scheme would still remain acceptable in planning terms.
-This could be through altering the scope/ specification of a particular piece of infrastructure or negotiating reduced commuted sums; - A mechanism for the clawback of a financial contribution in the event that the completed development proves to be more financially viable than anticipated in the VA8.
+- 2.18.
+Where the District Council is satisfied that developer contributions cannot be met in full due to financial viability, the District Council will choose to: - Negotiate the affordable housing requirement in accordance with District Plan Policy DP31.
+This could include: - o Reduced or revised affordable housing requirements (including adjustments to tenure mix); and/ or - o A Review VA for the clawback of an affordable housing financial contribution in the event that the completed development proves to be more financially viable than anticipated in the Submission VA. - Negotiate other planning obligations.
+This could include: - o As a priority, the provision of site specific infrastructure in phases or with deferred timing/ trigger points; - o Reducing the scope of contributions or in-kind requirements provided the scheme would still remain acceptable in planning terms.
+This could be through altering the scope/ specification of a particular piece of infrastructure or negotiating reduced commuted sums; - o A mechanism for the clawback of a financial contribution in the event that the completed development proves to be more financially viable than anticipated in the VA4.